winegui/WineGUI/README.md

 ## Development

-More information about Gtkmm4 can be found on the official [documentation site](https://gtkmm.gnome.org/en/documentation.html).
+More information about Gtkmm4 can be found on the official [GTK documentation site](https://gtkmm.gnome.org/en/documentation.html).

 ### Requirements

 WineGUI is created by using [GTK4 toolkit](https://www.gtk.org/) (Gtkmm C++-interface) and C++ code.

-Dependencies should be met before build:
+The following build dependencies should be met first:

 - gcc/g++ (advised: v13 or later) or clang (advised: v18 or later)
 - cmake (advised: v3.25 or newer)